assyrianic/Tagha/documentation/ISA.md

 ## CALLR

 ### Description
-jumps to a function using a register as an index. can also call a native function. automatically performs a function prologue.
+jumps to a function using an item pointer. can also call a native function. automatically performs a function prologue.